 1 college course

-Prospective transfer students can begin satisfying UW–Madison general education and degree requirements prior to transfer.
-For more information on selecting courses for the purpose of satisfying UW–Madison requirements, visit the Transfer Admission Selecting Courses web page.
+Prospective transfer students can begin satisfying UW–Madison general education and degree requirements prior to transferring.
+For more information on selecting courses for the purpose of satisfying UW–Madison requirements, see Transfer Admissions.

 Transfer credit is generally given for college-level courses taken at a degree-granting institution accredited by a CHEA-recognized organization.
 Courses must be similar in nature, level, and content to UW–Madison undergraduate courses and apply to a UW–Madison academic program.
 Students may wish to consult the UW–Madison Transfer Credit Policy for more details.

 Students within the University of Wisconsin System or the Wisconsin Technical College System (WTCS) may consult the Transfer Information System (TIS) for information on how lower-division courses will transfer to UW–Madison.
 Students attending two-year colleges in Illinois or Minnesota or tribal colleges in Wisconsin may consult the Transfer Equivalency Database (TED).